 The weaver exists at the core of the process of shirt manufacture.
 He is the foundation of the textile industry.
-The cotton cloth supplied by the weavers is sold by the Erode merchant to a garment exporting factory in Delhi.
-The garment exporter makes shirts with this cloth and exports it to foreign buyers who are mainly the businessmen in the US and Europe.
+The cotton cloth supplied by weavers is sold by merchants at Erode to a garment exporting factory in Delhi.
+The garment exporter makes shirts with this cloth and exports it to foreign buyers who are mainly the businessmen in the USA and Europe.
 These businessmen run a chain of shops.

 Here it is the businessmen who have more bargaining power:

 Hence the supplier has to try his best to stick to the conditions of the powerful buyers.
 In the process they end up exploiting the poor people who work in their factories.

 They indulge in cost cutting.
 They extract maximum work from the workers at the lowest prices (wages).
 In this way they are able to

 The workers in a factory are employed on a temporary basis.
 They may be asked to leave anytime at the whims and fancies of the employer.
 The wages paid to them is fixed on the basis of their skills.
 The highest amount paid monthly is Rs 3000/- which is paid to the tailors.
 Women do ancillary jobs like cutting, buttoning, ironing, etc. They get meagre amount in lieu of their work.

 In a large shop in the Unites States, a number of shirts are on display each costing $26, which is equivalent to Rs 1200.
 It purchases a shirt for not more than Rs.
 200 and thus earns huge profit.
 The garment exporter earns moderate profit after deducting the cost of input and wages.

 As mentioned earlier a chain of markets is involved right from the production of cotton to the sale of a shirt, with buying and selling taking place at every stage.
 However, all the parties in this ‘chain’ do not gain or lose, nor do they gain or lose to the same extent.